Skip to main contentSkip to article

 • Are Central Lonsdale detached lots multiplex-eligible under Bill 44 SSMUH?

-In principle, yes — the City of North Vancouver adopted Bill 44 SSMUH-compliant zoning ahead of the December 31, 2023 provincial deadline, and most RS-1 / RT-1 lots in Central Lonsdale are multiplex-eligible at the regulatory layer.
-In practice, feasibility is parcel-specific.
-The two binding gates are servicing capacity (water, sanitary, storm) and lot geometry: the 33-foot frontages typical of the Mosquito Creek corridor and parts of the lower St George's corridor are tight for multiplex setbacks, parking, and stormwater management, and Tempe Heights' larger ~6,000 sq ft lots are meaningfully more permissive.
-For any specific parcel, pull the City's current zoning bylaw layer, the SSMUH overlay, and the servicing-capacity assessment before pricing redevelopment optionality.
-See the cross-link to the Bill 44 SSMUH guide below for the deeper provincial-framework explainer.
+Yes at the regulatory layer — the City of North Vancouver adopted SSMUH-compliant zoning ahead of the June 30, 2024 provincial deadline, and most RS-1 and RT-1 lots are multiplex-eligible.
+Feasibility is parcel-specific.
+The two binding gates are servicing capacity (water, sanitary, storm) and lot geometry — 33-foot Mosquito Creek frontages are tight for multiplex setbacks; Tempe Heights' larger ~6,000 sq ft lots are meaningfully more permissive.
+Pull the current zoning bylaw + SSMUH overlay + servicing assessment for any specific parcel.

 • What is the Iranian-Canadian community concentration in North Vancouver?

-The City of North Vancouver has one of the largest Iranian-Canadian community concentrations per capita in Canada, with roughly a quarter of the City's population reporting Iranian ethnic origin in the Statistics Canada 2021 Census of Population.
-The community is long-established — multi-generational Iranian-Canadian residency dates to the late-1970s wave following the 1979 revolution, with subsequent immigration through the 1990s and 2000s — and is reflected in the Persian grocery, restaurant, bakery, and professional-services concentration along the Lonsdale Avenue spine, particularly between 13th and 27th.
-For buyers, the practical implication is that Persian-language listing and showing support, Persian-cuisine retail, and Persian-language community institutions are unusually well-developed for a Lower Mainland neighbourhood at this size — and that demand from the Iranian-Canadian community is a meaningful, persistent component of the Central Lonsdale buyer pool.
+The City of North Vancouver has one of the largest Iranian-Canadian concentrations per capita in Canada, with roughly a quarter of the City's population reporting Iranian ethnic origin in the Statistics Canada 2021 Census.
+Residency is multi-generational, dating to the late-1970s wave and continuous through the 1990s and 2000s.
+The community is reflected in Persian grocery, restaurant, bakery, and professional-services density along the Lonsdale spine between 13th and 27th, and Persian-language showing support is unusually well-developed for a Lower Mainland neighbourhood at this size.

 • Is Central Lonsdale on the OCP tower-form list?

-Selected Lonsdale Avenue parcels are designated for tower-form redevelopment under the City of North Vancouver Official Community Plan (the most recent comprehensive OCP update was adopted 2014, with subsequent amendments) and the Central Lonsdale Town Centre policy framework.
-Tower-form is concentrated on the Lonsdale spine itself; cross-streets typically carry mid-rise (RM-3 / RM-4) or low-rise designations.
-Specific height and FAR (floor-area ratio) entitlements vary parcel-by-parcel under the City's site-specific rezoning process — there is no single 'Lonsdale = X stories' number.
-Pull the current City zoning bylaw layer and the OCP designation for the specific parcel before pricing redevelopment optionality.
-The OCP framework is the active driver of the Lonsdale corridor's price compounding over the next decade — most listing agents misprice the spine commercial corridor by treating it as suburban; it is not.
+Selected Lonsdale Avenue parcels are designated for tower-form redevelopment under the City of North Vancouver Official Community Plan (2014 comprehensive update, with subsequent amendments) and the Central Lonsdale Town Centre policy framework.
+Cross-streets typically carry mid-rise (RM-3 / RM-4) or low-rise designations.
+Height and floor-area-ratio entitlements vary parcel-by-parcel through the City's site-specific rezoning process — there is no single 'Lonsdale = X stories' number.
+Pull the current zoning bylaw + OCP designation for the specific parcel.

 • How does Central Lonsdale compare to Lynn Valley for a family buyer?

 They optimise for different decisions.
-Central Lonsdale is urban, transit-walkable, town-centre-style — Lonsdale Avenue retail, SeaBus to downtown, Lions Gate Hospital, and a denser inventory mix tilting toward mid-rise condo and townhouse.
-Lynn Valley (in the District of North Vancouver, not the City) is suburban, larger-lot detached, with a town-centre cluster at Mountain Highway and Lynn Valley Road but a fundamentally suburban urban form.
-School-district-wise both are SD 44 (North Vancouver), but the catchments and feeders differ — Sutherland Secondary catchment is mostly City; Argyle Secondary catchment is mostly District / Lynn Valley.
+Central Lonsdale is urban, transit-walkable, town-centre-style: Lonsdale Avenue retail, SeaBus access, Lions Gate Hospital, and a denser condo + townhouse inventory mix.
+Lynn Valley (in the District of North Vancouver, not the City) is suburban, larger-lot detached, with a town-centre cluster but a fundamentally suburban urban form.
+Both sit in SD 44 but feed different secondaries — Sutherland for most City addresses, Argyle for most Lynn Valley addresses.
 Property tax rates differ between the two municipalities.
-The honest practitioner answer: Central Lonsdale is the right answer for a family that wants urban density, transit, and walking-distance retail; Lynn Valley is the right answer for a family that wants lot size, mature trees, and a more suburban rhythm — at the cost of a longer commute and a different urban form.

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.